‘Captain America’ actress charged with killing mom in Kansas - The Boston Globe

 Advertisement

-In “Captain America,” she played Stark Gir" and worked as an assistant to the director, Joe Johnson.
-The film grossed $176.6 million in the U.S.
+In “Captain America,” she played Stark Girl and worked as an assistant to the director, Joe Johnson.
+The film grossed $176.6 million in the United States.

 “Being a part of this production has been one of the best experiences of my life,” Fitzgerald told a comic book publication in 2011.